kubernetes/website/content/en/docs/setup/best-practices/enforcing-pod-security-standards.md

   them update those resources to become compliant.
-- In Namespaces that pin `enforce` to a specific non-latest version, setting the `audit` and `warn` modes to the same level as `enforce`, but to the `latest` version, gives visibility into settings that were allowed by previous versions but are not allowed per current best practices.
+- In Namespaces that pin `enforce` to a specific non-latest version, setting the `audit` and `warn` modes to the same level as `enforce`, but to the `latest` version, gives visibility into settings that were allowed by previous versions but are not allowed as per current best practices.

 ## Third-party alternatives